Skip to content Accessibility tools

-Hosting facility tours for legislators is the single most effective way to advocate on behalf of your residents and staff — this toolkit will guide you step-by-step to make this essential action easy.
+Hosting facility tours for legislators and other policymakers is the single most effective way to advocate for your residents and staff.
+This toolkit will guide you step-by-step to make this essential action easy.

-State lawmakers must have knowledge that runs a mile wide and an inch deep, so they rely on relevant experts to inform their decisions.
-This is especially true for long term care.
-As a local leader in long term care, you are an expert.
-Educating legislators about your work through a facility tour leads to meaningful improvements in the lives of your residents and staff.
+Lawmakers’ knowledge must run a mile wide and an inch deep, so they rely on relevant experts to inform their decisions.
+This is especially true for long-term care.
+As a local leader in long-term care, you are an expert.
+Hosting a facility tour is a powerful opportunity to help state officials understand how their decisions impact your residents and staff.
+We make it easy for you to participate in this activity and improve the lives of the people you serve.

-- Find who represents you in Olympia by entering your facility’s address in the State’s District Finder.
-Research their bio and what committees they serve on and consider signing up for their newsletter.
+1. Identify and get to know your local legislator(s).
+Find who represents you in Olympia by entering your facility’s address in the state’s District Finder.
+Research their bios and what committees they serve on.
+Consider signing up for their newsletters.

 Subject: Invitation to Tour [Facility/Community Name]

-Thank you for supporting policies in the 2023 legislative session that benefit your constituent seniors and staff at my facility.
+Thank you for your work to support constituent seniors and staff at my long-term care community.
 However, more must be done to ensure we can provide the highest quality of care for all who need it.
-That’s why I am pleased to invite you to visit [Facility/Community Name], where we employ [Number] of your constituents and care for [Number] of residents.
-[If Medicaid-contracted: [Number] of these residents rely on Medicaid funding.]
-This visit will provide you with an opportunity to speak to residents, family members, and caregivers, and learn more about the importance of consistent, reliable long term care for all Washingtonians.
+That’s why I am pleased to invite you to visit [facility/community name], where we employ [number] of your constituents and care for [number] of residents.
+[If Medicaid-contracted: [number] of these residents rely on Medicaid funding.]
+This visit will give you an opportunity to speak to residents, family members and caregivers, and learn more about the importance of consistent, reliable long-term care for all Washingtonians.

+Your firsthand knowledge in this area is particularly important now, as Washington’s aging population places increasing demand on the long-term care system.
 I realize the enormity of the responsibility on our shoulders and the numerous issues you deal with as a lawmaker, which is why I want to be a resource for you.
-You should feel like you can turn to long term care professionals in your district, such as myself, when you have relevant policy questions.
+You should feel like you can turn to long-term care professionals in your district, such as myself, to help inform your decisions.

 We will work closely with you and your staff to plan a convenient tour when you are available.
-Please feel free to contact me directly at [Phone number] or [Email address] for more information on arranging a date and time.
+Please feel free to either reply by email or call me directly at [phone number] to start arranging a date and time.

 Thank you for all you do for our community.
 I look forward to speaking with you soon and sharing ideas on safeguarding the care of our seniors.